virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

 # Become a Nodal Center

-## Overview and Motivation
+## Overview

 Virtual Labs Team organizes workshops and hands-on practice sessions in Virtual Labs (both onsite and online) for interested Science & Engineering Institutions.
-Training sessions are conducted for faculty members and students of interested institutes upon the expression of their interest in the Virtual Labs workshop.
+Training sessions are conducted for faculty members and students of institutes upon the expression of their interest in the Virtual Labs workshop.

 ## What is Nodal Center